voxic/PowerAutomate_MDB_Sample_Connector/README.md

 Change the `baseURL` to reflect your environment. you can find your `<Data API App ID>`in the `Data API ` section of the MongoDB [Atlas console](https://cloud.mongodb.com).
 ![baseURL](baseurl.png)

+# Disclaimer

+This is a sample custom connector.
+Use at your own risk; not a supported MongoDB product